 To realize open-ended optimization, a new paradigm known as LLM-driven code evolution has emerged.
 Pioneering frameworks such as FunSearch~\cite{romera2024mathematical} and Eureka~\cite{ma2023eureka} validated LLM-driven code evolution approach by leveraging LLMs to optimize isolated functions or specific logic components.
 Substantially expanding this scope, AlphaEvolve~\cite{novikov2025alphaevolve} targets entire codebases rather than single functions.
 By orchestrating an autonomous evolutionary pipeline, AlphaEvolve iteratively optimizes complex algorithmic structures and computational stacks through direct code modifications.
 Complementing AlphaEvolve, DeepEvolve~\cite{liu2025scientific} extends the evolution loop by incorporating Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval, gao2023retrieval}.
 By retrieving academic papers from arXiv, it leverages external scientific knowledge to facilitate systematic idea generation and codebase refinement.
 Unlike NAS confined to combining existing modules, these LLM-driven approaches enable open-ended optimization akin to human researchers, allowing the invention of novel components beyond pre-defined design space.

-Although existing LLM-driven methodologies have introduced a novel open-ended paradigm {for code-level evolution}, they suffer from a critical limitation: the evolution process is guided primarily by scalar metrics (e.g., accuracy and MSE) that lack diagnostic insights.
-Consequently, without a qualitative analysis of model behaviors or root causes of failures, these frameworks are restricted to an undirected trial-and-error search.
-This limitation is particularly critical in the recommendation domain.
-Unlike mathematical problems where correctness is defined by a deterministic ground-truth~\cite{novikov2025alphaevolve}, a recommendation failure is multifaceted and stems from diverse root causes.
-For instance, a drop in NDCG or Hit Ratio does not inherently reveal whether the system suffers from excessive popularity bias, a lack of category diversity, or a failure to capture short-term user interests~\cite{10.1145/3240323.3240372,10.1145/1060745.1060754}.
-Because scalar metrics condense these complex failure modes into a single numerical value, the LLM-agent cannot discern whether to mitigate bias or enhance diversity to resolve the deficiency.
-Thus, we argue that effective code evolution in recommender systems requires directional feedback that analyzes the root causes of failure and encapsulates user experience to effectively guide the evolution process.
+Despite this open-ended capability, existing LLM-driven methods are guided primarily by scalar metrics (e.g., accuracy, MSE) that lack diagnostic insight, restricting evolution to an undirected trial-and-error search.
+This is particularly problematic in recommender systems, where—unlike mathematical problems with deterministic ground-truth~\cite{novikov2025alphaevolve}—failures are multifaceted: a drop in NDCG or Hit Ratio cannot reveal whether the cause is excessive popularity bias, insufficient category diversity, or a failure to capture short-term interests~\cite{10.1145/3240323.3240372,10.1145/1060745.1060754}.
+Thus, effective code evolution in this domain requires \textit{directional feedback} that diagnoses root causes of failure and reflects user experience to guide the evolution process.